mushroomfire/mdapy/doc/source/gettingstarted/installation.rst

 Install from source code.
 ---------------------------

 - You should install pybind11 and have a c++ compilation environment.
+Tested by MSVC in Windows and GCC in Ubuntu.

    .. code-block:: bash